python-attrs/attrs/docs/names.rst

 ^^^^^^^^^^^^^

 Over its existence, ``attrs`` never stood still.
-But since we also greatly care about backward compatibility and not breaking our users's code, many features and niceties have to be manually activated.
+But since we also greatly care about backward compatibility and not breaking our users' code, many features and niceties have to be manually activated.

 That is not only annoying, it also leads to the problem that many of ``attrs``'s users don't even know what it can do for them.
 We've spent years alone explaining that defining attributes using type annotations is in no way unique to `dataclasses`.